 Msgr.
-Beaulieu – Table Koinonia
+Beaulieu – Good Shepherd Sunday

 of the human person from conception until natural death